-- In a large bowl, beat mascarpone, cream cheese, 4 tbsp sweetener and vanilla together until well combined.
+- In a large bowl, beat mascarpone, cream cheese, 4 tablespoon sweetener and vanilla together until well combined.

-- In another bowl, beat cream with remaining 2 tbsp sweetener until it holds stiff peaks.
+- In another bowl, beat cream with remaining 2 tablespoon sweetener until it holds stiff peaks.
 Fold whipped cream into mascarpone mixture until combined.

 - Pipe or spoon into 6 small dessert cups.
 Top with roasted berries and serve immediatly.